State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Constrained Reinforcement Learning

+As customary \cite{sutton2018reinforcement}, we assume the existence of this limit.
+The necessary conditions can be made explicit in the discrete case, see \cite[Chapter 8]{puterman1994markov}.
 Typically, the value functions $V_i(\pi)$ are in conflict with each other.
 Policies $\pi$ that are optimal for some $V_i$ are not good for some other $V_j$.
 We therefore interpret the first of these rewards, $i=0$ as an objective to maximize and the remaining rewards as \emph{requirements} to satisfy.
 We then introduce the constrained optimization problem

 where the constant $c_i \in \setR$ represents the~$i$-th reward \emph{specification}.
 We denote by $ \Pi^\star $ the optimal solutions of \eqref{P:constrainedRL}.
 It is important for forthcoming discussions that $\Pi^\star$ is a set.
 There may be several policies $\pi^\star \in \Pi^\star$ that satisfy the constraints and attain the optimal cost $P^\star \triangleq V_0(\pi^\star)$.
-Our goal is to find at least one element of this set.
+Ideally, our goal would be to find at least one element of this set.

 A customary approach to solving \eqref{P:constrainedRL} is to consider a penalized version.
 Formally, introduce penalty coefficients $\lam_i$ associated with each of the constraints in \eqref{P:constrainedRL} and define the Lagrangian $\calL(\pi,\lam)$ as